porsche-design-system/porsche-design-system/core/ui-kit/docs/work-with-the-porsche-ui-kit.md

 ## For Developer
 We evolved the Porsche UI Kit from the HTML/CSS pattern library ([Porsche UI Kit V0 Core](https://ui.porsche.com/v0/core/)) to an extended react component library ([Porsche UI Kit V0 React](https://ui.porsche.com/v0/react/)).
 This libraries are not maintained anymore just updated with relevant bugfixes.

+The V0 ressources are available as versioned NPM packages.
+To get access [follow the instructions here](https://ui.porsche.com/v0/core/?p=docs-start-coding)

 The new [Porsche UI Kit V1](https://ui.porsche.com/) is built upon web components and can be used within applications built in vanillaJS or with frameworks like react, vue or angular.

-All ressources are available as versioned NPM packages.
-To get access [follow the instructions here](https://ui.porsche.com/v0/core/?p=docs-start-coding)
+The V1 releases are not yet published, but you can follow the [poadmap planning](https://ui.porsche.com/latest/#/news/roadmap) or signup for the [release notes](http://eepurl.com/ghVSjH)

 ## General Explanations